What does it mean to strive for perfection? Those we think of as successful today, do they actually think of themselves as perfectionists?

 I could go on listing names and failures for pages but I think you got my point.

-None of the above successful examples I have mentioned was or is a perfectionist.
+None of the above successful were or are perfectionists.
 If they were they wouldn’t have succeeded, or if they did they wouldn’t have enjoyed their success.

 All of them followed their passion, worked hard with persistence towards what was meaningful to them.
 They did not strive for perfection, they tried to do the best they could each time and that was enough for them.